 - Use image alt tags.

 Is it easier to sell on eBay?

-Yes, it is easy when you are a loyal seller because eBay generally gives preference to ‘good sellers’ and also follows their rules of selling.
+It’s not very easy but compared to Etsy, yes it is when you don’t have a budget for marketing and promotions eBay generally gives preference to ‘good sellers’ plus you follow their rules of selling.

 eBay Marketing & Promotions: Marketing your products is not compulsory on eBay, but if you promote them, that’s well and good.

 This doesn’t mean you’ll just list your items and you’ll get sales but I mean if you know or follow the right tactics to do products SEO then chances are you’ll rank on eBay and get sales organically.